Marine Energy

 C-Power

-C-Power has initiated commercial launch of the SeaRAY autonomous offshore power system (AOPS), its energy and data solution for low-power offshore needs.
-C-Power also continues to develop the StingRAY AOPS, its solution for high-power offshore and utility grid needs, with a commercial launch expected in 2024.
-The company’s new website focuses on educating potential customers and partners about the many use cases for these products.
-Its new animation (to the right) highlights how the SeaRAY and StingRAY power the digital, autonomous ocean economy of the future.
+The company has launched commercial sale of the SeaRAY autonomous offshore power system (AOPS), its energy and data solution for low-power offshore needs.
+The StingRAY, C-Power’s solution for high-power offshore and utility-scale grid needs, is in development.
+The company’s animation (to the right) highlights how the SeaRAY and StingRAY power a digital, autonomous, resident ocean economy.

 CalWave Power Technologies